TrStans606/MiniMonsterPlex/README.md

 ## RAXML
 * Build the Standard Sequential RAXML version listed in [Requirements](https://github.com/TrStans606/MiniMonsterPlex/blob/main/README.md#requirements) from source
-* The Stanard, SSE3, or AVX version will work.
+* The Standard, SSE3, or AVX version will work.
-* Move the created exectuable to the MiniMonsterPlex directory
+* Move the created executable to the MiniMonsterPlex directory
 * provide the exact name of the RAXML binary as the -r argument

 ## TreeBuilding with MLtree